 Selecting Goat Meat

-Although all processed goat meat that is intended for sale is inspected, the meat is not graded, according to the USDA fact sheet on goat.
+Although all processed goat meat intended for sale is inspected, the meat is not graded, according to the USDA fact sheet on goat meat.

 The use of hormones is not approved in raising goats, although preventative or treatment antibiotics can be used.
 As in lamb raising, there is a period of time required for the antibiotics to cycle out of the goat before it can be processed for meat.